Differentiated Instruction: Adapting Lessons for Every Student

 - Product: How students demonstrate their understanding

 You don't need to differentiate all three in every lesson.
 Picking one area per lesson is realistic and effective.
+Her foundational framework is documented through ASCD's work with Tomlinson, still the most widely cited reference in the field.

 Strategy 1: Tiered Assignments